issaiass/jetbot_diff_drive/README.md

 # Jetbot_Diff_Drive

+For the previous version files, download this repo and inside the folder do ***git checkout cd8f47e***

 <details open>
 <summary> <b>Brief Review<b></summary>

-This project includes all necessary files to load an URDF xacro model in rviz and gazebo to visualize the camera and control the differential drive robot.
+This project includes all necessary files reproduce a simulation of the waveshare Jetbot AI Kit model in rviz and gazebo to visualize the camera, control and navigate the differential drive robot.

+I based the structure of this repository using [husky](https://github.com/husky/husky) and [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3) repos.

 Several sensors are included in the simulation like:
 - 1 x RGB Camera